ghoule636/ghoule636/README.md

 My name is Gabriel Houle, a **Full-Stack Web Developer** (specializing in **Angular** Applications).
 I attended school at **University of Washington - Tacoma** and received my Bachelor in Computer Science & Systems in 2016.

 I enjoy learning new systems and can get excited to dig into just about anything.
-I am currently excited to learn some UNIX systems programming.
-I am also working on writing an operating system from the boot-loader up.
+I am currently learning a bit about game development in my personal time.
+Learning android and blazor systems for work.

 Outside of software I am a volunteer rock climbing and backcountry ski instructor/leader with the Seattle Mountaineers club.